spree/spree/guides/content/developer/deployment/requesting_and_configuring_ssl.markdown

 ## Overview

-This article will walk you through generating an SSL Certificate Request and Private Key, and installing the certificate once it’s returned from your Certificate Authority.
+This article will walk you through generating an SSL Certificate Request and Private Key, and installing the certificate once it's returned from your Certificate Authority.

 ## Generating a Certificate Request and Private Key